artsy/README/.github/ISSUE_TEMPLATE/engineering-manager-onboarding.md

 ## After your first week

-You’ve done general people-ops and engineering team onboarding, and have casually met some team-members.
+You’ve done general people-ops and engineering team onboarding, and have casually met some team members.
 Now it’s time to start onboarding as a new engineering manager.

 - [ ] If you’re reading this, you’re the first external engineering manager we’ve hired and your name is Adam.
 Yay!
 (If not, this will be _real_ awkward.)